 Mouth ulcers are usually easy to diagnose.
-Occasionally biopsy is performed, particularly if considering cancer.
+Consider biopsy of a non-healing ulcer, particularly if considering cancer.
 It should be taken from the indurated edge of an inflammatory ulcer or from an inflamed but non-ulcerated site.

 - Aphthous ulceration has varying and nonspecific features

 - Oral lichen planus and erythema multiforme may show a lichenoid tissue reaction

 If the patient has frequent, prolonged or large ulcers, or is unwell, the following tests may be done to assess general and gastrointestinal health.